-This mRV-PCR study and the previous culture study (Piepel et al. 2015) provide information to better understand collection, extraction, and detection of two B. anthracis surrogates at low concentrations using a macrofoam-swab method with culture or mRV-PCR analysis.
+The mRV-PCR study in this report and the companion culture study (Piepel et al. 2016) provide information to better understand collection, extraction, and detection of two B. anthracis surrogates at low concentrations using a macrofoam-swab method with culture or mRV-PCR analysis.
 The mRV-PCR method can decrease FNR values and detection limits compared to culture methods.
 Also, the mRV-PCR method can be completed more quickly than culture methods, which are dependent on a secondary PCR confirmation of bacterial colonies.
 The ability to rapidly determine the identity, presence, viability state, and extent of bacterial presence enables more efficient sampling and decontamination approaches following an exposure event.

-The FNR and LOD95 values determined in this report and by Piepel et al. (2015) provide valuable data to help understand the extent of contamination of a spore-forming bacterium such as B. anthracis on various surfaces.
+The FNR and LOD95 values determined in the combined mRV-PCR and culture study (in this report and Piepel et al. 2016) provide valuable data to help understand the extent of contamination of a spore-forming bacterium such as B. anthracis on various surfaces.
 Further, these data can help improve models and sampling plans and thus increase confidence that part or all of a contaminated facility has been decontaminated appropriately before building re-entry.